Blogs

 Terrorism is a controversial concept, as it is subject to individual interpretation: while some condemn a group for the use of indiscriminate violence under a political/social/economic goal , others consider its members heroes of freedom.
 Only its purpose defines this activity: to coerce and intimidate the general intention on an issue.
 It takes different forms: by geographical scope (regional, national or international) or by its goal (ethno-nationalist, political and/or economic ideology, religious or specific issues).
 This is why each one has different characteristics.

 Religious terrorism, as highlighted by Charles Townshend in his book Terrorism: A very short introduction, has its own characteristics.
-Quoting Hoffman, he explains that goal transcends politics because it is considered a theological demand.
-It is a bilateral relationship between fanatics and God, in which there is no possibility of dialogue or understanding, only the establishment of the demand.
-This conception leads to international terrorism, even if it starts at a regional or national level, because the group of "enemies" is wider.
-Messianism is the engine of this activity, and martyrdom its most potent weapon.
+Quoting Hoffman, he explains that the goal transcends politics because it is considered a theological demand.
+It is a bilateral relationship between the fanatics and God, in which there is no possibility of dialogue or understanding, only the establishment of the demand.
+This conception leads to international terrorism, even if it starts at the regional or national level, because the group of "enemies" is wider.
+Messianism is the engine of this activity, and martyrdom its most powerful weapon.
 The death resulting from the struggle is presented as a sacred act and reflects the certainty of the members of these groups to their ideology.

 The West finds it difficult to address these threats because it understands the world in a secular way.
 However, the states in which these groups develop, religion represents the nation, the values and the way of life: the individual is religion and vice versa.
 As Edward Said said: "The entrenched West is blind to nuance and change in the Islamic world".
-Islamic religious terrorism arises as a response to colonialism and to the internship of soft power in Arab and Islamic cultures, which has been reinforced through the current of Islamic fundamentalism.
+Islamic religious terrorism arises as a response to colonialism and the internship of soft power in Arab and Islamic cultures, which has been reinforced through the current of Islamic fundamentalism.

 Terrorism in the Sahel